pkar/backedup/README.md

 # backedup

-WIP: at this point use this in a non important container.
+alpha: at this point use this in a non important environment.

 Backs up config files.
 Because a bash script would be boring, mackup is in python, so why not use Go.
 The default path is for Dropbox.

 Create a file ~/.backedup.yaml with the following format.
+Use
+$HOME for any home directory paths.

 ```
 backup_to: $HOME/Dropbox/backedup
 paths:
+	- $HOME/.backedup.yaml
 	- $HOME/.ackrc
 	- $HOME/.aws
 	- $HOME/.backedup.yaml